 1. Use Bonus Malls to Earn Extra Rewards

 For people who don’t have a bonus mall, the shopping platform operated by a preferred frequent flyer program is a good alternative.
-Most major credit card companies offer this tool as a way to earn extra miles, so while you’re on your online portal, search for “[airline] shopping portal” to see if you have that.
+Most major credit card companies offer this reward tool as a way to earn extra miles, so while you’re on your online portal, search for “[airline] shopping portal” to see if you have these options available to you.